gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 ### Using Gatsby Image With Contentful's Rich Text

 When you query for a rich text field that has an embedded asset or entry that contains an image, the json output does not contain the fluid or fixed props needed for GatsbyImage.
-What it returns is the assset with a data shape like this:
+What it returns is the asset with a data shape like this:

 ```
 "fields": {